 The Perseverance launch period begins on July 17, 2020.
 Its objective is to land at the Mars Zero Crater shortly after 3:40 p.m.
 EST on February 18, 2021 (12:40 p.m.
 PST).
-The official name of the rover was announced on March 5, 2020 by Thomas Zurbuchen, Associate Administrator of the Scientific Mission Directorate at NASA headquarters in Washington, during a celebration at Lake Braddock High School in Burke, Virginia.
-Zurbuchen was at school to congratulate Alexander Mather, seventh grade, who participated in the rover essay contest winner of the agency’s name, with 28,000 admissions of K-12 students from all US states and territories.
+The official name of the rover was announced on March 5, 2020 by Thomas Zurbuchen.

+Associate Administrator of the Scientific Mission Directorate at NASA headquarters in Washington, during a celebration at Lake Braddock High School in Burke, Virginia.
+Zurbuchen was at school to congratulate Alexander Mather, seventh grade.

+Who participated in the rover essay contest winner of the agency’s name, with 28,000 admissions of K-12 students from all US states and territories.
 Alex’s entry captured the spirit of exploration, Zurbuchen said.
 Like the first exploration mission, our rover faces challenges and will make incredible discoveries.

 It has already crossed many obstacles to take us to the point where we are ” processing for today’s launch.
 Alex and his classmates are Artemis Generations, and they are taking the next steps into the space that leads to ” Mars.

-Denial of the challenge was not an option. ” Staying forever connected to the mission, Mather will also receive an invitation to travel to the Cape Canaveral Air Force Station in Florida with her family when the rover begins its journey when it begins this summer.
+Denial of the challenge was not an option.
+Staying forever connected to the mission, Mather will also receive an invitation to travel to the Cape Canaveral Air Force Station in Florida with her family when the rover begins its journey when it begins this summer.

 NASA’s Mars Rover 2020 now has a name: ‘Perseverance’, nickname: endurance, tenacity, tenacity, clarity and luck: A seventh-grade student from Virginia was named the winner of the “Name the Rover” contest.
 Starting March 5, 2020, at 8:27 p.m., 8 minutes, NASA released the high-resolution panorama of Mars.

 The 1.8 billion pixel image was captured by Curiosity Rover.
 NASA officials named the Mars Rover 2020: Perseverance a new name on Thursday.
 The space agency named Alexander Mather, a seventh grader at Lake Braddock High School in Virginia, as the winner of the “Name the Rover” contest.

 Mather was one of 28,000 entries for the national competition.

-“We will discover many failures on the way to Mars and we will find many failures on the way to Mars.
+We will discover many failures on the way to Mars and we will find many failures on the way to Mars.
 However, we can persevere,” Mather said in her winning essay, “Humanity will always be in the future.

 Achieved..
 Like all previous scouting missions, our rover faces challenges, and is going to make incredible discoveries … Alex and his classmates are the Sagebrush Generation.
-They are going to take the next step in space before the quest”.
+They are going to take the next step in space before the quest.

-There are mares, “Zurbuchen said in a statement.
-He said:” That inspiring work will always require persistence.
+There are mares, Zurbuchen said in a statement.
+He said: That inspiring work will always require persistence.
 We can’t wait to see that nameplate on Mars.
 An illustration released by NASA on February 10, 2020, depicting the explorer Mars 2020 drilling a sample of rock drilling on Mars.

 Posted by NASA on February 10, 2020 An illustration shows the Mars 2020 rover drilling a sample of rock drilling on Mars.
 He said that NASA / JPL-Caltech Mather’s interest in space grew when he was in Alabama.

-He went to camp, where he saw a Saturn V – rocket that launched to the Apollo mission astronauts to the moon.

-And he became an astronaut, he said.
+He went to camp, where he saw a Saturn V – rocket that launched to the Apollo mission astronauts to the moon and he became an astronaut, he said.
 “Helping Mars Rover pave the way for a human presence there Milegi and I wanted to try to help in any way he could,” Mather said in a statement.

 NASA tests its latest rover ‘paves the way for human exploration of the red planet’ The competition started in August 2019 when the Young Student Wanted space agency wanted to challenge them to learn about a real NASA mission.

 And apply skills and ways to Critical Thinking Questions about a place you might not have heard With the help of 4,700 volunteer judges, entries were 155 out of 28,000 students Semi-finalists and then narrowed down to nine finalists: shortlisted names were.

 This cartoon depicts NASA’s upcoming Mars rover, launching in 2020.
-This cartoon depicts NASA’s upcoming Mars rover, launching in 2020.
 NASA / JPL-Caltech “The names and proposed luminous trials of the 155 semifinalists are etched with lines on a silicon chip.
-Lori Glaze, director of NASA’s Planetary Science Division, said in a statement: “One of the widths of human hair More than a thousand people aboard the rover will be transferred to Mars.
+Lori Glaze, director of NASA’s Planetary Science Division, said in a statement:

+One of the widths of human hair More than a thousand people aboard the rover will be transferred to Mars.
 “Internationally, more than 770,000 participants voted in a public poll, where they did not.

 They voted for their favorite names according to J. After participation, nine finalist students were interviewed by a panel that included NASA astronauts Jessica Watkins, NASA pilot Nick Wiltsy and Clara Ma, who in 2009 was named Mars Rover Curiosity a sixth-grade student More.